 - Love, kindness & life.

-- Divine unmerited favour, love or help.
+- Divine unmerited favour.

 Grace has been extended to us from the beginning of Oral history & handed down through the ages, having been translated from one language to another.

 Making grace personal…

-Allowing us in return to extend that same grace out to others.
+Allowing us in return to extend that same grace to others

 Ephesians 4: 7 Refer 2